-All practice nurses must be registered general nurses.
-There is no mandatory education or training to become a practice nurse.
+All General Practice Nurses must be registered general nurses.
+There is no mandatory education or training to become a General Practice Nurse.

-Ideally, practice nurses should have at least 2 years post-registration general nursing experience.
+Ideally, General Practice Nurses should have at least 2 years post-registration general nursing experience.
 However, 4 to 5 years post-graduate experience is more desirable.
 This enables nurses to develop their competencies in a broader clinical background.

-A new practice nurse may not have all the skills for primary care initially.
+A new General Practice Nurse may not have all the skills for primary care initially.
 They can develop their skills through ongoing education and training.

 Practice populations and healthcare needs vary between practices.

-Practice nursing posts are often advertised locally by GPs.
+General Practice Nursing posts are often advertised locally by GPs.

 Department of Health Circular 5-89 (PDF, 2 pages, 23KB)

-Practice nurses may undertake further education.
+General Practice Nurses may undertake further education.
 For example, education on:

 - respiratory management